1. Dialed In

 What is 5G UC?

-Ever noticed the "5G UC" sign in the status bar of your smartphone and wondered what the heck in means?
+Ever noticed the "5G UC" sign in the status bar of your smartphone and wondered what the heck it means?
 You've come to the right place!
 We'll answer that question and a few others—so you have a better understanding of what it is and how it helps keep you connected on the go.

 Top of a cell phone tower with beams of magenta light shooting out from six signal emitters.